TomaDumitrescu/SpotifyClone/README.md

-# Spotify
+# Spotify clone

 #### Copyright 2023 - Dumitrescu Toma-Ioan

 ## Description
-The project implements spotify core functionalities and performs statistics on user listening activity, making song recommendations, monetization for artist products in function of the user type, more complex page navigation, running ads, notification systems for subscribers.
+The project implements spotify core functionalities.
+The current stage of project focuses on performing statistics on user listening activity, making song recommendations, monetization for artist products in function of the user type, more complex page navigation, running ads, notification systems for subscribers.
+The testing part is only for the current stage, since the core functionalities (audio player, pagination, search bar, notification manager, user types) were already tested (stages 1 and 2) after implementation.

 ## Implementation details
 For performing different statistics for a specific user, the listens will be